Cristina D'Avena

 In the early 1990s, Cristina D'Avena was chosen for numerous programmes.
 Since 8 November 1992, she has hosted the children's version of Fiorello's Karaoke on Italia 1, Cantiamo con Cristina, broadcast at 8 pm on Sundays: in each episode, two teams compete to the tune of her theme songs.
 In the 1993/1994 season, she participated in the sixth edition of Buona Domenica alongside Gerry Scotti and Gabriella Carlucci, hosting Radio Cristina, the commentary column on letters and faxes sent by children, and performing in some musical and dance numbers (in these spaces he also has the opportunity to perform the songs from the newly released "Cristina Canta Disney" album).
-In the fifth edition of La sai l'ultima?, broadcast on Canale 5 in the 1995/1996 television season hosted by Gerry Scotti and Paola Barale, she obtained the role of special correspondent travelling around Italy.
-Starting from 15 September 1996, for two years in a row, alternating weekly with Pietro Ubaldi, she hosted the programme of cartoons and telephone games Game Boat broadcast every day in the early evening on Rete 4; in this period the fourteenth chapter of Fivelandia was also published, one of the singer's greatest successes, awarded platinum for over 100,000 copies sold.
+In the fifth edition of La sai l'ultima?, broadcast on Canale 5 in the 1995/1996 television season, hosted by Gerry Scotti and Paola Barale, she obtained the role of special correspondent travelling around Italy.
+Starting from 15 September 1996, for two years in a row, alternating weekly with Pietro Ubaldi, she hosted the programme of cartoons and telephone games Game Boat broadcast every day in the early evening on Rete 4; in this period, the fourteenth chapter of Fivelandia was also published, one of the singer's greatest successes, awarded platinum for over 100,000 copies sold.

-While continuing her activity as a singer for the Mediaset networks, since 1998 Cristina D'Avena has worked as a presenter in Rai, first at the Zecchino d'Oro for three years until 2000 as co-presenter alongside Cino Tortorella and Milly Carlucci, and then from autumn 1998 with Andrea Pezzi he hosts the Friday night variety show on Rai 2 Serenate, created by Fabio Fazio who was initially supposed to be the host.
-In 1999 and 2000 he hosted two editions of Concerto di Primavera in April and Buon Natale a tutto il Mondo in December on Rai 1.
+While continuing her activity as a singer for the Mediaset networks, since 1998 Cristina D'Avena has worked as a presenter in Rai, first at the Zecchino d'Oro for three years until 2000 as co-presenter alongside Cino Tortorella and Milly Carlucci, and then from autumn 1998 with Andrea Pezzi she hosted the Friday night variety show on Rai 2 Serenate, created by Fabio Fazio who was initially supposed to be the host.
+In 1999 and 2000, she hosted two editions of Concerto di Primavera in April and Buon Natale a tutto il Mondo in December on Rai 1.

 Furthermore, in this decade, D'Avena's fame went beyond the confines of television.
-In 1994 Mina included in her album Canarino mannaro a cover of a song written by her son Massimiliano Pani and originally sung by Cristina D'Avena in 1988 with the title "Sempre attento al regolamento"; for the occasion, the title and lyrics were changed and the song became "Tu dimmi che città".
+In 1994, Mina included in her album Canarino mannaro a cover of a song written by her son Massimiliano Pani and originally sung by Cristina D'Avena in 1988 with the title "Sempre attento al regolamento"; for the occasion, the title and lyrics were changed, and the song became "Tu dimmi che città".

 On 13 February 2016, Cristina D'Avena took part as a super guest in the final evening of the Festival di Sanremo singing a medley of hits.